lordnull/dice.js/README.md

 This can be combined with the above statements:

     3d2..6 + 5

+For players of Fudge or Fate, negative numbers can be used for the minimum and maximum too, and in any order.

+    4d-1..1 + 1
+    4d1..-1 + 3

 As you can see, the strings to define a roll are very similar to what players have been using for years with a minor addition to support minimum